Anant-mishra1729/Hash-hunt/README.md

 ## How Image hashing works with fast search on Images ?

-* Hash value of input images is calculated using dhash algorithm.
+* Hash value of input images is calculated using (Phash, Dhash, Ahash) algorithm.
 * This hash value and it's corresponding image is stored in database.
 * **VPTree** or **KD-Tree** can be used to store hashvalues of images on the based of hamming distance between them.
-* On searching particular image it's hash value is calculated which is then passed to VPTree, it finds related images based on the hamming distance between calculated hash and stored hash values.
+* On searching particular image it's hash value is calculated which is then passed to KD-Tree/VP-Tree, it finds related images based on the hamming distance between calculated hash and stored hash values.

 ## Getting Started